syrop/syrop.github.io/_posts/2019-01-09-selecting-location-advanced-topic.markdown

 {% endhighlight %}

-If you want to read other articles in this blog about this Kotlin-specific dependency injection library, you can look at my documentation of the design patterns I use for [testing][testing] and [logging][logging] in my projects.
+If you want to read other articles in this blog about this Kotlin-specific dependency retrieval library, you can look at my documentation of the design patterns I use for [testing][testing] and [logging][logging] in my projects.

 When configuring Kodein binding for `Geocoder` I use the following line of code: